 Website of the United Nations Framework Convention on Climate Change

-Website detailing pledges made for climate aid for developing countries
+Website detailing climate aid pledge to help developing countries